aptos-labs/aptos-core/developer-docs-site/docs/index.md

 Start by reading the concepts first to acquire a comprehensive understanding of how to develop for the Aptos blockchain.

 :::tip
-This section is a requirement for blockchain service providers.
+This section is a requirement for blockchain system integrators.
 :::

 <div class="docs-card-container">